Urban Change in HICs (AQA GCSE Geography): Revision Note

 All cities require energy for their residents and businesses

-A mix of energy types is needed depending on location: Wind power isn't possible for all cities or a continuously reliable source (not windy every day)
+Depending on the location, a variety of energy types are required.
+Wind power isn't possible for all cities or a continuously reliable source (not windy every day)

 Regardless of how a city generates its energy, large amounts of resources will be used to add to a city's 'footprint'